 Ryan Berube, Instructor

 WEMT, Swiftwater Rescue Technician, Level 1 Avalanche

 A current member of the US Coast Guard, I'm proud to call Montana home and look forward to further delving into the medical community.
 Growing up exploring the White Mountains of New Hampshire and beyond, the West has become my gateway to further adventures and practice of my favorite hobbies, including rock climbing, backpacking, mountain biking, and fishing.

 Gaytri Bhatia, Instructor

-Originally from Bombay, India, Gaytri grew up without much separation from the outdoors - swimming oceans, running along hills, loitering in forests.
-She worked for 7 years in Boston as an environmental consultant to the US EPA (Environmental Protection Agency).
-Following this, she returned to India, splitting her time between agriculture (producing fruits and herbs) and backpacking (working as an Instructor with the National Outdoor Leadership School).
+Originally from Bombay, India, I grew up without much separation from the outdoors - swimming oceans, running along hills, loitering in forests.
+I worked for 7 years in Boston as an environmental consultant to the US Environmental Protection Agency.
+Following this, I returned to India, splitting her time between agriculture (producing fruits and herbs) and backpacking (working as an Instructor with the National Outdoor Leadership School).

 Joe Blattner, Instructor, Management Director

 MA, Emergency Management and Homeland Security - Arizona State University; BA - University of Montana; EMT, W-EMT; Lead Instructor & Advanced EMT (Montana); Level I Avalanche; Swiftwater Rescue Technician; Rope Rescue Technician I/II